 Please note: These prices were accurate at the time this article was published, but may change at any time.

-- Is accompanied by a pamphlet that gives detailed information on the museums and monuments covered by the pass, making it easy to enjoy the collections and sights to the fullest.
+The attached print guide gives you detailed information on the museums and monuments covered by the pass, making it easy to enjoy the collections and sights to the fullest (without having to rely on your phone battery or carry around bulky maps and pamphlets provided by the museums themselves).

 Now for the Disadvantages...

-I must admit now that this pass certainly isn't for everyone.
-If you're unsure about how you wish to spend your time in Paris and don't want to hash out a detailed itinerary for your sojourn, I'd advise against purchasing this pass, for the simple reason that you have to see a lot of museums and monuments to make it financially worth your while.
+We must admit now that this pass isn't for everyone.
+If you're unsure about how you wish to spend your time in Paris and don't want to hash out a detailed itinerary for your sojourn, we'd advise against purchasing this pass, for the simple reason that you have to see a lot of museums and monuments to make it financially worth your while.

 Those on a tight budget might find the price too high.

-As I keep mentioning, it's good value if you see a whole lot-- but otherwise, you'd likely be better off paying full price for two or three of the city's most popular museums with entry fees, and tempering the price by taking advantage of Paris' many free museums and free attractions.
+As we mentioned earlier, this pass is good value if you see a whole lot-- but otherwise, you'd likely be better off paying full price for two or three of the city's most popular museums with entry fees, and tempering the price by taking advantage of Paris' many free museums and free attractions.
 For instance, the pass gives you access to Notre Dame's towers (with panoramic views of Paris); but without the pass, you can still see the main areas of the cathedral for free.
 It's a question of weighing your budget, your preferences, and deciding whether it's likely to be worthwhile.

 Okay, It's Settled.
 Where to Buy the Pass?

-You can buy the pass direct online here (via Rail Europe).
-Alternately, there are several spots around the city where you can purchase the pass, including these:
+You can buy the pass online at the official website.
+Alternately, there are several official vendors around the city who offer the pass, including these ones:

 25, Rue des Pyramides, 1st arrondissement